BiElisa/Sensitivit_Analysis_Postprocessing/README.md

     ```
   * **Optional parameters:**
     * `n_step` → Sampling step for scatter plot (useful for large datasets).
 Default: 3.
-    * `fig_num` → figure number, useful to create multiple figures.
+    * `fig_num` → Figure number, used to autogenerate the name to save the plot if that is not defined by the user.
+Default: None.
-    * `save_name` → filename (without extension) for saving the figure.
-If not present, it is auto-generated.
+    * `save_name` → Filename (without extension) for saving plot.
+If not present, it is auto-generated (using `fig_num` if present).
     * `save_dir` → folder where figures are saved.
 Default: `plot_correlations`.
     * `stats` → dictionary resulting from `bin_and_average()`.
 If provided, the binned means are plotted.